Prepare for the SQL portion of your interview with example questions and a framework for answering them.

 Just as there are three formats technical screenings might take, there are also three broad categories of questions you’ll typically be asked during this portion of the interview.
 We’ve arranged them here from simple to complex.
 Generally speaking, the easier, definitional questions will be fewer and less important than the live coding questions—something to keep in mind as you prepare.

 If you’re interviewing for a data analyst role, chances are you know what SQL is (and your interviewer assumes you know this).
 It’s possible you’d be asked what SQL is, but it’s more likely you’ll be asked to explain more technical concepts in SQL, the difference between two (or more) related concepts, or how a concept is used.
 This is not an exhaustive list, but here are some examples of terms you should be ready to explain:

 Clustered vs. non-clustered index

-This second category of question gives you a SQL query and asks you a question about it.
+This second category of question gives you an SQL query and asks you a question about it.
 This tests your ability to read, interpret, analyze, and debug code written by others.

-1. Put the clauses in order by how SQL would run them
+Put the clauses in order by how SQL would run them.

-4. Explain what problem the query is meant to solve
+Explain what problem the query is meant to solve.

 The questions most commonly associated with the SQL technical screening ask you to solve a given problem by writing out a query in SQL.
 You’ll typically be given one or more tables and asked to write one or more queries to retrieve, edit, or remove data from those tables.